 Astute readers will see that the process for writing an algorithm is, in fact, an algorithm.

 By now, you know more about algorithms, how they are used in real life and in computer science, and how to code a basic algorithm.
 As you can see algorithmic thinking can help children develop lifelong logic thinking skills.
-If you’re interested in learning more, check out our AI Explorers class where we discuss many different types of AI algorithms and how they can be used to teach computers to learn!
-Get started with our free event.
+If your child is interested in learning more, check out our AI Explorers class where we discuss many different types of AI algorithms and how they can be used to teach computers to learn!